Popular Science Presentation

 Supersymmetry needs to be broken in some way because there is no exact match between fermions and bosons, but one can break supersymmetry without losing all the advantages of having it.
 One example of such mechanism is how the Higgs boson gives mass to the other particles.
-One of the reasons that string theorists originally liked supersymmetry was that the vacuum energy of bosons and fermions canceled each other.
+One of the reasons that string theorists originally liked supersymmetry was that the vacuum energy of bosons and fermions cancelled each other.
 However, when supersymmetry in string theory is broken that cancellation does not occur anymore, which might explain the cosmological constant behind the expansion of the Universe.
-String theory also provides us with new scalar fields that could in principle have driven the inflationary phase of our Universe, even though this is stil an active area of research.
+String theory also provides us with new scalar fields that could in principle have driven the inflationary phase of our Universe, even though this is still an active area of research.

 String theory also provides an excellent framework to study black holes.
 When it was discovered that black holes can decay by quantum processes, it was also discovered that black holes seem to have the thermodynamic properties of temperature and entropy.
 Entropy is a quantity that measures the number of allowed quantum states.
 One of the great successes of string theory was to show precisely how the counting of quantum states for a system of D-branes relates with the entropy as the area of the black hole horizon which appears in the D-brane setup.